Frequently Asked Questions

 What if my child misses a session?

-If your child misses a session, you may choose a same-week make-up in a different session (as space allows), or receive a concise catch-up summary so your child can re-enter smoothly the following week.
+If your child misses a session, you may choose a same-week make-up in a different session (as space allows), or Gloamlings may receive a concise catch-up summary so your child can re-enter smoothly the following week.

 Do students eat during class?